tomoko-tiba/Paradise_CCI_Graduation_Project2023/README.md

  <br>

-## week03 Further Attempts Based on Plan 1
+## Week 03 Further Attempts Based on Plan 1

 **Setup Game Mechanics**
   1. Use skills to calm down the character **temporarily**, preventing her from attacking you.